MileHacker Logo

 • Happy Hours and Dining Deals: Look for "menü" (daily lunch menus) at restaurants.
 These fixed-price, multi-course meals convey value, especially for lunch.
 Some cafes or bars might have happy hour specials.

 • Accommodation Alternatives: Consider staying in hostels with kitchen facilities, so you may self-cater some meals.
 Guesthouses ("panzió") often exhibit good value compared to hotels.
-Look for apartments on Airbnb for longer stays desiring dining savings.
+Look for self-catering apartments on Airbnb for longer stays desiring dining savings.

 Transportation Savings